-Each September, CBC Music in association with MusiCounts — the charity of the Juno Awards — launches a contest to engage music classes across the country with Canadian music.
+Every fall, CBC Music in association with MusiCounts — the charity of the Juno Awards — launches a contest to engage music classes across the country with Canadian music.
 It’s called The Canadian Music Class Challenge.
-You can sign up for the 2017 Challenge now.

 There are three goals to this project: